 If your ideas of bathroom tile designs are straightforward squares or rectangles in a solitary color, then it's time to update your thinking.
 Fresh and inventive bathroom tile designs are great additions for every project from traditional style to contemporary lines.
 Here are a few ideas to help you in your own projects.

-Bathroom Tile Designs on a Wall or Floor
+Tile on a Wall or Floor

 For tubs that require a surround, an innovative tile design can be a great way to incorporate either pattern or color.
-Try a surround that uses a decorative border, or choose a single complementary color for the entire design.
+Try a surround that uses a decorative tile border, or choose a single complementary color for the entire design.

 A shower is a natural spot to add distinctive tile designs to a bathroom.
 Go for a complementary color or shape—a diagonal tile in a darker hue than the rest of the room, for example.
 Or add a border to the top or bottom of the shower in a decorative tile with pattern or imagery.